 Entity and character references can both be used to escape the left angle bracket, ampersand, and other delimiters.
 A set of general entities (amp, lt, gt, apos, quot) is specified for this purpose.
-Numeric character references may also be used; they are expanded immediately when recognized and must be treated as character data, so the numeric character references "<" and "&" may be used to escape < and & when they occur in character data.
+Numeric character references may also be used; they are expanded immediately when recognized and must be treated as character data, so the numeric character references "<" and "&#38;" may be used to escape < and & when they occur in character data.

 All XML processors must recognize these entities whether they are declared or not.
 For interoperability, valid XML documents should declare these entities, like any others, before using them.
-If the entities in question are declared, they must be declared as internal entities whose replacement text is the single character being escaped or a character reference to that character, as shown below.
+If the entities lt or amp are declared, they must be declared as internal entities whose replacement text is a character reference to the respective character (less-than sign or ampersand) being escaped; the double escaping is required for these entities so that references to them produce a well-formed result.
+If the entities gt, apos, or quot are declared, they must be declared as internal entities whose replacement text is the single character being escaped (or a character reference to that character; the double escaping here is unnecessary but harmless).
+For example: